UVA-DSI/2017-bootcamp-git-intro/README.md

 # About

-This repository hosts information related to an introduction to version control and GitHub.
+This repository hosts information related to an introduction to version control and GitHub, which is part of the DSI bootcamp for the [Master of Science in Data Science](http://records.ureg.virginia.edu/preview_program.php?catoid=44&poid=5490).

 # Schedule

-The class is to take place on July 7 from 9 am till 12 pm EDT in Dell Classroom 105.
+The first version of the class took place on July 7 from 9 am till 12 pm EDT in [Dell Classroom 105](http://its.virginia.edu/labs/displayClassroom.php?cId=33).
 For details, see the [schedule](schedule.md).

 # Technical requirements

 Participants should bring along a laptop or other device on which they can store, install and compute and that has a modern web browser.
-If you have made it through the R and Python classes on the days before, you are probably good to go.
+If you have made it through the R and Python classes during the DSI bootcamp, you are probably good to go.

 # Practice